lipp/lua-websockets/README.md

 ```

 Registers an on_broadcast callback on the websocket if
 callback_or_mode is a function.
-If callback_or_mode is either
+If callback_or_mode is int
-websockets.WRITE_TEXT or websockets.WRITE_BINARY, any incoming
-braodcast events forward the message with the respective type.
+(websockets.WRITE_XYZ, any incoming braodcast events forward the message with the respective type.
 See
-libwebsockets_broadcast and and handling of LWS_CALLBACK_BROADCAST.
+`libwebsockets_broadcast` and and handling of `LWS_CALLBACK_BROADCAST`.

 ### websocket:on_receive(callback)